rsnemmen/nature-news-views-template/README.md

 # Nature News & Views LaTeX Template

-This repository contains a minimal LuaLaTeX template for writing a **Nature News & Views**–style article.

-The layout is:

-- 9 pt body text
+This repository contains a minimal LaTeX template for writing a **Nature News & Views**–style article.
+The layout is: 9 pt body text, 3-column main body, simple title block, standfirst (summary paragraph), and references.

-- 3-column main body
-- Simple title block, standfirst (summary paragraph), and references
+Have a look at the sample PDF and see if you like.
+A typical workflow involves:

+1. cd to this directory and issue `make watch`.
+This will update the PDF everytime you change one of the files (i.e. Overleaf for free, locally running).
+2. Edit `definitions.tex` with the relevant metadata (author, title etc).
+3. Write `meat.tex` with your article.

+Disclaimer: this template was mostly produced by GPT-5.1-high with a few changes by a human.
+Prompt available in the first commit message.
+The template works.

 ## Files